Part 3: Management and Accountability

 Australian National Audit Office reports

-The ANAO’s annual report on the Interim Phase of the Audit of Financial Statements of General Government Sector Entities for the Year Ending 30 June 2009 identified no risk issues in relation to the AOFM and concluded, based on the audit work performed, that internal controls were operating satisfactorily to provide a reasonable assurance that the Office could produce financial statements free of material misstatement.
+The ANAO’s annual report on the Interim Phase of the Audit of Financial Statements of General Government Sector Entities for the Year Ending 30 June 2010 identified no significant or moderate audit issues.
+Based on the audit work performed, it concluded that internal controls were operating satisfactorily to provide reasonable assurance that the Office could produce financial statements free of material misstatement.

 Business continuity arrangements

-The AOFM has business continuity and pandemic plans which are aimed at ensuring the Agency’s critical activities are able to continue to be performed in the event of a major disruption to the Office or influenza pandemic.
+The AOFM has business continuity and pandemic plans to ensure that its critical activities can continue in the event of a major disruption or influenza pandemic.
 These include the provision of back up arrangements that can be implemented when the AOFM’s office accommodation is not able to be used or when staff are immobilised.
 There is also an information technology (IT) disaster recovery plan which sets out the processes required to restore critical IT-reliant functions in the aftermath of a significant disruption.
-During the year, business continuity plans were updated and tested.
+During the year, the range of AOFM IT applications and systems accessible at the business continuity site was extended.
+Business continuity plans were also updated and tested.

 Management of human resources